Chaaampy/html-skeleton/README.md

 ## other files

-There is also a .htaccess, which contains the 6G Firewall setup
+There is also a .htaccess, which contains the 6G Firewall setup, and a sample PNG favicon

 ## SPECS